-The Benchmark Writer’s Workshop curriculum is used in each K-5 classroom.
-Each grade level focuses on 4-5 writing genres (personal narrative, persuasive essay, non-fiction report, etc.).
+Curriculum: The Benchmark Writer’s Workshop.
+Each grade level focuses on 4-5 writing genres.
 The students develop their writing in these genres, ending with a polished piece for each one.
 Students are also given time to “free write” and explore their own personal writing styles.

-We use the Houghton Mifflin math curriculum, along with an emphasis on learning grade-appropriate math facts.
-Grade 5 uses GO Math!
+Curriculum: Houghton Mifflin and Math in Focus.
+We emphasize learning grade-appropriate math facts.
 Students are given the STAR Math Assessment quarterly to track progress.

 Each grade level teaches a variety of units related to our community, Geography, and US History.

-We use a combination of Delta Science Modules (hands-on, inquiry-based learning), along with STEM (Science, Technology, Engineering, and Math) units.
+Curriculum: Delta Science Modules (hands-on, inquiry-based learning), along with STEM (Science, Technology, Engineering, and Math) units.
 Each grade level also completes a unit on the human body and its various systems.
 Grades 3-5 utilize Project Lead The Way Science/STEM units.

-We use the Christian Schools International curriculum, Walking with God and His People, taking the students through the Old Testament and New Testament with stories and application.
+Curriculum: Christian Schools International’s, Walking with God and His People, taking the students through the Old Testament and New Testament with stories and application.
 Scripture is also memorized at each grade level.

-Grades K-4 use the Handwriting Without Tears curriculum with cursive introduced at the end of 2nd grade.
+Curriculum: Handwriting Without Tears in grades K-4.
+Cursive writing is introduced at the end of 2nd grade.

 The Elementary art program is built on the Biblical foundation that each child, being made in God’s own image, has creative abilities just waiting to be explored and developed.
 The students are regularly engaged in discussions about various artists, artistic styles, cultural and historic art influences, as well as the basic elements of art and principles of design.
 All these things and much more are applied as the students create their own unique art pieces and develop their own personal artistic style.